StarRocks/starrocks/docs/table_design/Data_distribution.md

     - Table configured with hash bucketing

+      Since v2.5.7, StarRocks can automatically set the number of buckets based on machine resources and data volume for a partition at table creation.
       > **NOTICE**
       >
       > If the raw data size of a partition exceeds 100 GB, we recommend that you manually configure the number of buckets using the Method 2.

       Example:

-      Since v2.5.7, StarRocks can automatically set the number of buckets based on machine resources and data volume for a partition.

       ```sql
-      CREATE TABLE site_access(
+      CREATE TABLE site_access (
           site_id INT DEFAULT '10',
           city_code SMALLINT,
           user_name VARCHAR(32) DEFAULT '',
           pv BIGINT SUM DEFAULT '0')
       AGGREGATE KEY(site_id, city_code, user_name)
       DISTRIBUTED BY HASH(site_id,city_code); -- Do not need to set the number of buckets
       ```

     - Table configured with random bucketing

-      Since v2.5.7, StarRocks can automatically set the number of buckets based on machine resources and data volume for a partition.
-Since v3.2.0, StarRocks optimizes the logic for automatically setting the number of buckets.
-After creating a table, StarRocks increases the number of buckets in a partition **dynamically and accordingly**, based on the cluster capacity and the volume of loaded data.
-So it not only provides more convenience for users, but also does not affect performance when data is loaded in a bulk or high-frequency manner.
+      Since v2.5.7, StarRocks can automatically set the number of buckets based on machine resources and data volume for a partition **at table creation**.
+Since v3.2.0, StarRocks further optimizes the logic for automatically setting the number of buckets.
+In addition to setting the number of buckets in a partition **at table creation**, StarRocks also **dynamically and accordingly increases** the number of buckets in a partition **during data loading**, based on the cluster capacity and the volume of loaded data.
+So it not only provides more convenience for users, but also does improve performance of loading bulk data.
+      > **NOTE**
+      >
+      > The bucket size is `1024 * 1024 * 1024 B` (1 GB) by default.
+When creating a table, you can specify the bucket size in `PROPERTIES("bucket_size"="xxx")`.
+The maximum bucket size is 4GB.

       Example: